 Call the criminal defense attorneys at Ticket Crushers to discuss your traffic stop in a DUI sobriety checkpoint and the best ways to fight the case.
 Call 1 (866) 842-5384 today to discuss the case.

-DUI sobriety checkpoints are often conducted within the city limits of San Francisco, CA, between the hours of 7 p.m. and 3 a.m., and usually on a Friday or Saturday night.
+DUI sobriety checkpoints are often conducted in some Cities and Counties in California, between the hours of 7 p.m. and 3 a.m., and usually on a Friday or Saturday night.
 Many of the checkpoints are scheduled on holiday weekends or on New Year’s Eve each year.

 The DUI Checkpoints are supposed to be placed in locations based on collision statistics and frequency of DUI arrests in order to afford the greatest opportunity to deter drunk and drugged driving.
 The location for each checkpoint should be chosen with safety considerations for the officers and the public in mind.

-In support of the checkpoints, the San Francisco Police Department claims that the checkpoints create a deterrent effect to reduce the number of persons killed and injured in crashes involving alcohol or drugs.
-The police department in San Francisco will point to research showing that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized sobriety checkpoints and proactive DUI patrols are conducted routinely.
+In support of the checkpoints, local law enforcement claims that the checkpoints create a deterrent effect to reduce the number of persons killed and injured in crashes involving alcohol or drugs.
+Law Enforcement will point to research showing that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized sobriety checkpoints and proactive DUI patrols are conducted routinely.

-During the DUI checkpoints, officers with the San Francisco Police Department look for signs of alcohol and/or drug impairment when officers check drivers for proper licensing.
+During the DUI checkpoints, officers look for signs of alcohol and/or drug impairment when officers check drivers for proper licensing.
 The checkpoints are supposed to only delay motorists momentarily.

 Statistics and Studies in California DUI Checkpoint Cases